torvalds/linux/Documentation/driver-api/media/v4l2-controls.rst

 Introduction
 ------------

-The V4L2 control API seems simple enough, but quickly becomes very hard to implement correctly in drivers.
-But much of the code needed to handle controls is actually not driver specific and can be moved to the V4L core framework.
+The V4L2 control API seems simple eanalugh, but quickly becomes very hard to implement correctly in drivers.
+But much of the code needed to handle controls is actually analt driver specific and can be moved to the V4L core framework.

 After all, the only part that a driver developer is interested in is: